THE GLENCREST CIVIC LEAGUE NEIGHBORHOOD ASSOCIATION

 The Glencrest Civic League Neighborhood Association was officially organized in August of 1950, after starting out in 1944 as the Oak Crest Civic League.
 We have several members, many of whom volunteer their time and efforts to improve and strengthen the neighborhood.

-A partial list of efforts and improvements to our neighborhood made by The Glencrest Civic League:
+A partial list of our achievements, efforts and improvements to our neighborhood made by The Glencrest Civic League:

 • Publication of our quarterly community newsletter